The statutory framework for the Early Years Foundation Stage is mandatory for all Early Years providers.

 For further information, please contact your HR provider or Helene.Schwartz@wiltshire.gov.uk, Safeguarding Advisor.

-*Please note that childminders are not required to have written policies and procedures.
-However, they must be able to explain their policies and procedures to parents, carers, and others (for example Ofsted inspectors) and make sure any assistants follow them.
+*Note that childminders are not required to have written policies and procedures.
+They must be able to explain their policies and procedures to parents, carers, and others (for example Ofsted inspectors) and make sure any assistants follow them.

 Providers need to have and implement a policy and procedures to safeguard children.
 These should be in-line with the guidance and procedures of the Wiltshire Safeguarding Children Board website.
 The safeguarding policy and procedures must include an explanation of the action to be taken in the event of an allegation being made against a member of staff, and cover the use of mobile phones and cameras in the setting